Wing Chun Masterclass

 We use a focused, holistic approach that makes learning the entire Wing Chun system in seven days realistic.
 Instead of stretching training over months, we deliver an immersive program that blends physical technique, mental understanding, and practical application.
 You’ll learn all core elements of Wing Chun — the forms, Chi Sao, key principles, and the most effective drills.
 By the end, you will know the full system and understand the mechanics behind it, giving you a strong foundation to continue growing at any level you choose.

-Wing Chun Masterclass isn’t just a course — it’s the beginning of your training journey.
-The 7-day immersion gives you the complete system, and from there we provide clear guidance for how to continue developing your skills at your own pace.
-Whether you train solo, join a local school later, or return for advanced sessions, you’ll always know your next step.
+The 7 Day Masterclass in Wing Chun isn’t just a course — it’s the beginning of your Kung Fu training journey.
+This 7-day immersion provides you with the complete system, and from there, our experienced martial arts instructors offer clear guidance on how to continue developing your skills at your own pace.
+Whether you choose to train solo, join a local school later, or return for advanced Wing Chun training sessions, you’ll always know your next step.

 Madrid, Spain